Skip to main content

 See Fort Collins Building Department Codes page for current codes enforced for solar PV and battery installations.
 Colorado adopted NEC 2023 in August 2023.

-• A manually operated, lockable, AC disconnect switch with a visual break must be readily accessible at all times by FCU personnel on the outside of the building to allow all generation and storage elements of the DER system to be disconnected from the grid safely during maintenance or outage conditions.
-The disconnect(s) shall be located next to the FCU electric meter and rated for the voltage and fault current requirements of the DER system.
-A permanent engraved placard shall be applied to the meter with a site diagram if the AC disconnect is within sight and 10' from the meter.
+• A manually operated, lockable, AC disconnect switch with a visual break must be readily accessible at all times by Utilities personnel on the outside of the building to allow all generation and storage elements of the DER system to be disconnected from the grid safely during maintenance or outage conditions.
+The disconnect(s) shall be located next to the Utilities' electric meter and rated for the voltage and fault current requirements of the DER system.
+A permanent engraved placard shall be applied to the meter with a site diagram if the AC disconnect is within sight and 10 feet from the meter.

 • It is recommended that the disconnect be positioned so that it also serves to isolate any future installation of energy storage or electric vehicle charging equipment from the grid.